mihail-konoplitskyi/4KSOFT-XCode-Templates/README.md

 ## Future plans

 All iOS/MacOS developers are spending tons of time doing absolutely identical work.
 This repository was created to solve this problem.
 In a close future I will create most recent templates for developers needs.

+The main idea is to create All-in-One solution where developer will be able to select template, UI framework (UIKit/SwiftUI) and select needed archictecture (MVC/MVP/MVVM/VIPER).

 After most recent templates will be created with UIKit, I'll start preparing AppKit templates for MacOS and SwiftUI templates.